elastisys/compliantkubernetes/docs/adr/0042-argocd-dynamic-hnc-namespaces.md

 1. Wait for the Argo Project to integrate better with HNC and ask customers to only create subnamespaces manually until this is fixed upstream.

     - Good, because we are inline with how upstream Argo is built.
-    - Bad, because this will not give customers a smooth gitops experience
+    - Bad, because this will not give customers a smooth GitOps experience.
     - Bad, because it makes it hard to use ApplicationSets to dynamically create Applications on new namespaces.

 2. Use OPA to restrict operations on our namespaces and give customers the ability to create/delete namespaces?